 23. Christopher Columbus was Italian

 Although known the world over for his voyages of discovery to the Americas under the Spanish flag, Christopher Columbus was actually Italian.
 The explorer was born in Genoa in 1451.
+Make sure to spend at least a day in Genoa, the largest medieval town in Europe, to trace Columbus' footsteps on a guided tour.

 24. Italians invented eyeglasses